29.09.2025

 What Is DSR (Debt Service Ratio)?
 How to Calculate DSR

-When you’re applying for a loan, whether it’s for a home, car, or personal use, there are many factors that influence whether you’ll be approved or not.
-One key element that plays a significant role is the Debt Service Ratio (DSR).
-But what exactly does it mean, and how does it impact your loan application?
-In this article, we’ll explain DSR meaning, how to calculate DSR, and how understanding Debt Service Ratio can help you secure a loan.
+When you apply for a loan, whether to purchase a home or a car or for personal use, there are many factors that determine whether you will be granted a loan or not.
+One such factor is the Debt Service Ratio (DSR).
+What is Debt Service Ratio and how does it affect your loan application?
+Here’s a complete guide to what DSR means, how to calculate DSR and how your understanding of Debt Service Ratio can help you get a loan.

 Understanding Debt Service Ratio (DSR)